stelligent/dromedary/README.md

 * Now we set up a deployment provider.
 For Deployment Provider, select AWS CodeDeploy.
 * For Application name, enter `dromedary`
 * For Deployment group, enter `dromedary-beta` and click next.
 * Finally we have to configure the service role.
-In Role Name, enter `AWS-CodePipeline-Service` and click next.
+** If you already have one configured, just select it here (it's probably called `AWS-CodePipeline-Service`) and click next.
+** If you don't have one, click "Create Role", "Allow", and then it'll auto-fill in the name (probably `AWS-CodePipeline-Service), and then click next.
 * Review your options and click "Create Pipeline"

 That handles the CodePipeline end, but we also have to configure Jenkins to pull the job.